sarahlotspeich/Imputing-Censored-Covariates/README.md

 The single imputation values are illustrated below, where the x-axis is the observed value `t` and the y-axis is the imputed value.
 Note: for uncensored subjects, there is no need for imputation so observed and imputed are the same.

 ![](Imputed-Observed-SI.png)

-*Illustration of conditional mean single imputation values for a censored covariate.*
+**Fig. 1.** Illustration of conditional mean single imputation values for a censored covariate.

 With the imputed dataset, `sim_dat_imp`, we can now fit the desired analysis model.
 Since outcome `y` is continuous, we fit a normal linear regression model with covariates `imp` (in place of `x`) and `z`.